To say that there is a whole world out there teeming with iPhone photography enthusiasts would be an understatement.

 If you're someone who values the appearance of a cohesive, consistent Instagram feed, then Greer, a former VSCO employee, is the perfect tutor for you!
 As a freelance photographer who specializes in various types of photography, he is a trustworthy source for individuals who want to start using their Instagram for business purposes or Influencers who are ready to elevate their business.

 Just like you, Forsberg is a self-taught photographer whose interests range from food to lifestyle photography.
 Buoyed by the natural beauty in Norway's landscape, it's totally understandable that this would inspire her vantage point.
 If your someone who prefers to create emotive photographs, instead of simply getting the lighting right, then this is the class for you!

 Like most iPhone photographers, there's no doubt that you have a bunch of ideas about how to move forward and what sort of content you should be creating.
 That's the fun/creative part!
 But, did you know that there is a science to going viral?
 No?
 Then who better to teach you all about content strategy than someone who has worked for CNN and Instagram?
-From Tyson, you'll learn how to make the best use of your iPhone accessories and which captions give you the best chances of being discoverable on Instagram.
+From Tyson, you'll learn how to make the best use of your iPhone accessories, like your lenses, and which captions give you the best chances of being discoverable on Instagram.

 From the creator of the A Life Worth Eating site comes some much needed lessons (gleaned from Golberg's years of traveling as a photographer and food enthusiast) on taking the right shot for a beverage or some haute cuisine, regardless of the lack or abundance of natural light, this is the class that you take.
 Most restaurants prefer to use dimly lit mood lighting in order to encourage a more relaxed atmosphere, but this exact lighting can create challenges for photographers, which is where Goldberg's classes come in!